Convex optimization with $p$-norm oracles: Introduction

 \section{Introduction}

 A prominent approach to efficiently solving convex optimization problems is to reduce them to solving a sequence of linear systems.
-For example, interior point methods reduce linear programming, semidefinite programming, and more to essentially solving a sequence of $\ell_2$-regression (also known as least-squares regression) problems or, more broadly, to a sequence of linear systems~\cite{karmarkar1984new, nesterov1994interior, renegar1988polynomial, wright1997primal}.
-In a similar manner, recent advances in iterative refinement reduce $\ell_p$-regression problems to solving a sequence of linear systems~\cite{adil2019iterative,adil2022fast}.
-The algorithmic techniques involved in these methods for $\ell_p$-regression played a key role in improving running time for solving these problems, which has a wide range of applications including semi-supervised learning~\cite{alamgir2011phase, flores2022analysis, kyng2015algorithms}, data clustering and learning~\cite{elmoataz2015p,elmoataz2017game}, and low-rank matrix approximations~\cite{chierichetti2017algorithms}, among others.
-In this paper, we ask a natural generalization: rather than seeking reductions to $\ell_2$-regression, i.e., solving
+For example, interior point methods reduce linear programming, semidefinite programming, many empirical risk minimization problems, and more to essentially solving a sequence of \emph{$\ell_2$ (or least-squares) regression problems} or, more broadly, to a sequence of linear systems~\cite{karmarkar1984new, lee2019solving, nesterov1994interior, renegar1988polynomial, wright1997primal}.
+More recently, improvements in quasi-self-concordant~\cite{bach2010self,carmon2020acceleration,karimireddy2018global} and high-order~\cite{bullins2020highly,nesterov2006cubic, nesterov2021implementable} optimization have yielded new ways of using linear system solvers for solving well-established machine learning problems, including $\ell_\infty$ and logistic regression.

+Similarly, recent advances in \emph{iterative refinement} have shown how to reduce $\ell_p$-regression, a natural data analysis problem, to solving a sequence of linear systems~\cite{adil2019iterative,adil2022fast}. $\ell_p$ regression problems appear in a wide range of applications, including semi-supervised learning~\cite{alamgir2011phase, flores2022analysis, kyng2015algorithms}, data clustering and learning~\cite{elmoataz2015p,elmoataz2017game}, and low-rank matrix approximations~\cite{chierichetti2017algorithms}.

+In this paper, we study a natural generalization: rather than reducing to $\ell_2$-regression, i.e.,